Zooplankton

 Key Vital Sign Messages

-• The Puget Sound Zooplankton Monitoring Program was initiated in 2014 to address the effects of prey limitations on juvenile salmon survival in their critical growth phase, and is an ongoing monitoring program involving numerous contributors, including state, federal, tribal, and local agencies.
+• The Puget Sound Zooplankton Monitoring Program addresses the effects of prey limitations on juvenile salmon survival during their critical growth phase.
+This ongoing monitoring effort, involving state, federal, tribal, and local agencies, fills long-standing data gaps for fishery managers and ecosystem modelers, and has shown correlations to salmon survival.

-• The zooplankton monitoring data fill long-standing data gaps for fishery managers and ecosystem modelers and have shown correlations to salmon survival.
-Zooplankton communities are seasonally distinct throughout the several basins in the southern Salish Sea, and changes in their communities can be tied to large-scale climate fluctuations.
+• Zooplankton communities are seasonally distinct throughout the several basins in the southern Salish Sea, and changes in these communities can be tied to large-scale climate fluctuations.
+Most zooplankton live in the top 650 feet of water, feeding on phytoplankton and other zooplankton.
+This Vital Sign tells us about their abundance and distribution in Puget Sound.

 • The mechanisms affecting zooplankton populations in the Salish Sea and its unique basins vary from those on the outer coast, making regional studies of Salish Sea zooplankton critical for understanding local causes and effects of changing zooplankton communities.